statbiophys/MaxEnt_Model_Population_Coupling/README.md

 # Maximum Entropy Models for population coupling
-Models are presented in the article [A tractable method for describing complex couplings between neurons and population rate, Gardella, Marre and Mora](https://no_page_yet)
+Models are presented in the article [A tractable method for describing complex couplings between neurons and population rate, Gardella, Marre and Mora, 2016, eNeuro](http://eneuro.org/content/3/4/ENEURO.0160-15.2016)

 This repository allows you to learn the minimal, linear-coupling and complete coupling models in Matlab.
 It is then possible to compute the predictions used in the article.
 Examples are provided in script `EXAMPLE.m`